majn/telegram-purple/README.md

 The Telegram phone applications for iOS and Android make use of standardized Unicode smileys (called [Emojis](https://en.wikipedia.org/wiki/Emoji)).
 Pidgin does not display those smileys natively, but you can install a custom smiley theme like (https://github.com/stv0g/unicode-emoji) or (https://github.com/VxJasonxV/emoji-for-pidgin) and activate it under Settings > Themes > Smiley Theme.

+# Adium Plugin

+We will provide a readily build bundle soon, until then you can try to build the XCode-Project yourself if you want.

+1. Compile your Adium-Version and point the Telegrm-Adium build settings to its build-output.
+2. Get zlib and libcrypto.a and provide it somewhere in your build path.
+3. Build the XCode-Project, click on

+# Authors

+Telegram-Purple and Telegram-Adium was written by:

+    - Matthias Jentsch <mtthsjntsch@gmail.com>
+    - Christopher Althaus <althaus.christopher@gmail.com>
+    - Markus Endres <endresma45241@th-nuernberg.de>

+The plugin is based on Telegram-CLI, which was written by Vitaly Valtman <mail@vysheng.ru> and others, see (http://github.com/vysheng/tg)